airdb/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-## DEI (Diversity, Equity & Inclusion) at Airdb
+## DEI at Airdb

-Diversity, equity and inclusion are important, interdependent components of our workplace.
-As an equal opportunity employer, we firmly believe that diverse voices fuel our innovation and allow us to better serve our users and the community.
-We foster an environment where every employee of Tencent feels supported and inspired to achieve individual and common goals.
+Diversity, equity, and inclusion are essential and interdependent components of our team.
+As a team that values equal opportunities, we firmly believe that diverse perspectives drive our innovation and enable us to better serve our users and the community.
+We strive to create an environment where every member of the Airdb team feels supported and inspired to achieve both individual and shared goals.

 Better Tech Better Life